How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Rodent-Proof Accessories for Your Vehicle

-We’ve also used these simple but effective accessories:
+We’ve also come to love these simple but effective accessories:

-- Steel wool pads: Stuff them into small openings mice can’t chew through
+- Steel wool pads: Stuff them into tiny openings – mice can’t chew through

-- Ultrasonic repellers: These plug-in devices emit sounds mice hate (but we can’t hear)
+- Ultrasonic repellers: Plug these in and they emit sounds mice hate (but we don’t hear a thing)

-- Mesh screens: For covering vents and other necessary openings
+- Mesh screens: Cover your vents and other must-have openings

-- Rubber door sweeps: To eliminate gaps under doors
+- Rubber door sweeps: Seal up the gaps under doors

-Peppermint oil sprays around the tires and entry points have worked wonders for us.
-Mice hate the smell, but we find it refreshing!
+Peppermint oil sprays around tires and entry points have worked wonders for us.
+The scent is fresh, and mice steer clear.

 Investing in a Mouse-Free RV Model

-- Are the wiring and plumbing access points sealed?
+- Are wiring and plumbing access points sealed?

-Our friends with newer Airstream models tell us the aluminum construction provides fewer entry points than some traditional materials.
-The investment in a well-sealed model has saved them countless headaches over the years.
+Friends with newer Airstreams say the aluminum construction gives mice fewer ways in than some older builds.
+That investment in a well-sealed model has saved them lots of stress.

-For tow vehicles, we recommend looking at those with fewer gaps where the vehicle connects to your camper.
-This often-overlooked area can be a highway for mice to enter your RV!
+For tow vehicles, check for gaps where your vehicle connects to the camper.
+That spot can be a secret highway for mice if you’re not careful!

 Frequently Asked Questions